LLNL/hiop/README.md

 # HiOp - HPC solver for optimization
 ![tests](https://github.com/LLNL/hiop/workflows/tests/badge.svg)

 HiOp is an optimization solver for solving certain mathematical optimization problems expressed as nonlinear programming problems.
-HiOp is a lightweight HPC solver that leverages application's existing data parallelism to parallelize the optimization iterations by using specialized linear algebra kernels.
+HiOp is a lightweight HPC solver that leverages application's existing data parallelism to parallelize the optimization iterations by using specialized parallel linear algebra kernels.

 ## Build/install instructions
 HiOp uses a CMake-based build system.
 A standard build can be done by invoking in the 'build' directory the following